shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_2.md

 2. You can also get the location using metadata:exif tool or sc specific ALthough most social media's strip the meta data so only expect in raw images
 3. Identify the specific person using the reverse image search/people search -> real name
 4. Using reverse search using search engines can reveal social media accounts -> usernames
 ```
+`Image is almost always the richest entry point precisely because it fans out into the most next-buckets at once — location, face, and background context are three independent pivots from one file`

 **USERNAME**
 ```
 1. Perform a cross-media search using the tools provided
 2. Try logging into certain social media with a username can provide the last two digits of a phone number/email IDs
 3. Generate variations of usernames using provided tools and generate email IDs based on the given name
 4. Github repo and commits is nutorious for leaking the developer's data usine the .patch at the end of a commit
+5. Use Wayback URLs on the profile pages themselves + combined with github histrory -> can provide old info + umaintained accounts
 ```
 **EMAIL-IDS**
 ```
 1. Perform email ID search using the given tools from section 1
 2. Try variations of the email ID (can craft using the provided tools)
-3. Search for dark web leak databases like IHaveBeenPwned
+3. Search for dark web leak databases like IHaveBeenPwned for exact info try using the DeHashed/LeakCheck/InteligenceX
 4. Gravatar hash pivot — Gravatar profiles are looked up by the MD5 hash of the (lowercased, trimmed) email address this helped me once in a CTF :) !
 5. With sites that are not covered in the tool, try to login in with the email